 As science changes and healthcare research advances, so does the information.
-Linking a dynamic QR code to landing pages with health information is a great way to share knowledge without ever having to change the physical QR code, only by editing on the backend.
+Linking a dynamic QR code to landing pages with health information is a great way to share knowledge without ever having to change the physical QR code, only by editing on the back end.
 It is also possible to provide information about medicine that people buy on its packaging such as instructions and dosages.

 Gaining feedback can be a difficult task.
 With Supercode's QR code for feedback, allow patients and event guests the option to give valuable star ratings on customizable questions and categories.
 Collect comments and contact information to build a two-way communication channel if it's necessary to address any concerns or reach out for a thank you.

 Reduce paper and printed materials educating people with QR codes on posters and banners in your office, on the web, and in the community with displays and billboards.
-Instead of using all of the paper and ink it takes to print brochures that get tossed in the bin, place a QR code on visible surfaces for a more eco-friendly option.
+Instead of using all of the paper and ink it takes to print flyers and brochures that get tossed in the bin, place a QR code on visible surfaces for a more eco-friendly option.

 Since QR codes take only a few minutes to make there is no labor cost involved.
 Moreover, QR codes can be incorporated into any campaign easily, so changes in printing don't need to be made, wasting money and time reprinting and redisplaying billboards in the community, for example.